fauu/mpv-sub-pause-advanced/README.md

 (Only needs to be specified once per subtitle track.)

 > **Warning**
-> In mpv 0.34 and earlier, hiding primary subtitles hides secondary subtitles as
+> In mpv 0.34 and earlier, hiding primary subtitles also hides secondary
-> well.
+> subtitles.

 <ins>Arguments:</ins>